 Lebanese 7 Spice (sabaa baharat) is a pantry ‘must-have’ spice blend.
-It is widely used in Lebanese cooking, found in many dishes.
+It is widely used in Lebanese cooking, and found in many dishes.
 It is aromatic with a hint of bitterness and sweetness.

 Baharat is an essential Middle Eastern pantry staple.
 It’s the most used spice blend in my cooking.